whistlegraph/2022.aesthetic.computer/README.txt

 ❓ Here to contribute code?
 Scroll waaaaaaaaay down to SETUP for instructions.

-️🧪 Editor Upgrades: Try AceJump, Use ThinkPad More Often ☁️ Big Thoughts   : Maybe aesthetic.computer is more of an interface project
+️🧪 Editor Upgrades: Try AceJump, Use ThinkPad More Often, Try: https://github.com/machakann/vim-swap ☁️ Big Thoughts   : Maybe aesthetic.computer is more of an interface project
                     or search engine or *branded* prompt than it is a creative platform?